Syed-Abdul-Mateen/real-time-cyber-threat-dashboard/README.md

 # Step 4: Start the Flask server
 python app.py

-# Step 5: Open the dashboard
+# Step 5: Open the dashboard in your browser
-# Visit in your browser:
 http://127.0.0.1:5000

-# Step 6: Run the threat simulation (in a new terminal)
+# Step 6: Run the threat simulation in another terminal
 python simulate_threat.py

 ## Export Logs